 Here’s what you can do today:

-You can do this by seeking out a candidate (for Congress, state legislatures, or any public office), asking them where they stand on issues you care about, and documenting their responses to share with the public.
+During election season, you have a unique opportunity to get candidates on the record about issues that are important to you—and to influence their opinions.
+You can do this by seeking out a candidate for any public office; asking them where they stand on issues you care about, including ending felony disenfranchisement; and documenting their responses to share with the public.

 Here’s a sample script you can use:

-“Here in [your state], many people are barred from exercising their right to vote because of involvement in the criminal justice system.
+“Here in [your state], many people are barred from exercising their right to vote because of involvement in the criminal legal system.
 I believe the right to vote should never be taken away.
 Will you protect our right to vote by working to end felony disenfranchisement?”